Buying services - your rights

 Collect any evidence you can to support your claim - videos and photographs for example.

-Remember that if you feel you have been deliberately misled by the trader, you should report it to Citizens Advice consumer service so the complaint can be referred to trading standards.
+Remember that if you feel the trader has engaged in an unfair trading practice, you should report it to Citizens Advice consumer service so the complaint can be referred to trading standards.

 If you do not want to speak directly to the trader, confirm the details of your complaint in writing or by email.
 Send your letter by recorded delivery and make sure you keep a copy for yourself - you may need it as evidence later if the matter is unresolved.
 Keep copies of emails sent and received.
 Set out what you would like the trader to do to resolve the complaint and set a reasonable deadline for a reply.

-If you pay for the service by credit card or on finance arranged by the trader and if it costs more than £100, you are protected by the Consumer Credit Act 1974.
+If you pay for the service by credit card or on finance arranged by the trader and if it costs more than £100 and less than £30,000, you are protected by the Consumer Credit Act 1974.
 Section 75 of the Act makes the finance provider as responsible as the trader for a breach of contract or a misrepresentation.
 You are entitled to take action against the trader, the finance provider or both.
 This does not apply to charge cards or debit cards.
 Send the finance provider a letter or email, which should include your account number and other relevant information from your credit agreement, and set out the details of the complaint you have against the trader.
 Include a copy of the letter you sent to the trader.
-For information, check out the 'Your rights when buying on credit' leaflet.
+Please see our 'Your rights when buying on credit' leaflet for more information.

 Depending on the type of service you contracted the trader to provide, they may be prepared to carry out a home visit if this assists them establish what the problem is.
 It is wise to have someone with you when the visit goes ahead.

 If the trader makes an offer to settle the complaint, you can either accept or continue to negotiate.
 However, you should bear in mind that accepting an offer usually means that you cannot ask for more later.
 If you are uncertain whether or not to accept the offer, you should seek further advice.